monk-io/docs/docs/improve/ci-cd.md

 -   `<your-password>`
 -   `<cluster-monkcode>`

-You can of course come up with a much more involved CI setup - the `deploy` job definition should give you a good idea on how to incorporate Monk into your pipeline.
+You can of course come up with a much more involved CI setup - the `deploy` job definition should give you a good idea on how to incorporate MonkOS into your pipeline.

 ## Github Actions

 For the most part, we will follow the [Github Actions Hello World](https://lab.github.com/githubtraining/github-actions:-hello-world) course.

-Use the Monk CI/CD image (`gcr.io/monk-releases/monk-ci:latest`) as base for your `Dockerfile`:
+Use the MonkOS CI/CD image (`gcr.io/monk-releases/monk-ci:latest`) as base for your `Dockerfile`:

 ```dockerfile title="monk-deploy/Dockerfile"
 FROM gcr.io/monk-releases/monk-ci:latest